karlkeefer/pngr/README.md

 # PNGR
 dockerized (postgres + nginx + golang + react) starter kit

-I've only implemented basic user management stuff in terms of actual features, but this scaffolding can be extended to serve a huge variety of purposes.
+I've only implemented basic user signup, session management, and a toy "post" type in terms of actual features, the idea is that this scaffolding can be forked and extended to serve a huge variety of purposes.

-This project is meant to be a starting point.
 Feel free to create issues with suggestions, or pull requests for security or developer ergonomics improvements.

 ## Requirements
 - Install docker && docker-compose

-## Start the Dev Server
+## Quick Start
 1) `sudo docker-compose up`
 2) Visit https://localhost (and approve the self-signed cert)
 3) Make changes to either golang or react code, and watch the app rebuild itself!